paulremo/NRPMHandbook/README.md

 git submodule update --remote
 ```
 If changes in the submodule are pulled, they need to be committed to the main repository explicitly afterwards.

+### Python configuration
+The python-based content requires a package called `nrpmin` from a seperate [github repository](https://github.com/paulremo/NRPMInteractivity/).
+To launch thebe in the correct repository, special configuration options have to be passed to [sphinx-thebe](https://sphinx-thebe.readthedocs.io/en/latest/configure.html).
+These settings are stored in the `_config.yml` file of this repo.